danionescu0/home-automation/python-server/readme.md

 # Configuration

-* config/general.py : you'll find comments inside (soon a large portion of it will be replaced by the configuration UI page)
+1) config/general.py : you'll find comments inside the file
-* in the UI settings/actuators to define actuators configuration
+2) in the UI settings/actuators to define actuators configuration
-* in the UI settings/actuators to define sensors configuration
+3) in the UI settings/actuators to define sensors configuration
+4) in the UI settings/configuration you can difine the following:
+- serial communication config: port, baud rate; these are used to communicate over serial with the attached HC-12 wireless serial device, on the other end there will be arduino boards listening and interpretting commands or transmitting sensors data.
+This can be deactivated if you don't use custom arduino devices with HC-12
+- bluetooth communication config: a dictionary with device name: device address; these are used to communicate over bleutooth with the attached bluetooth serial device, on the other end there will be arduino boards listening and interpretting commands or transmitting sensors data.
+This can be deactivated if you don't use custom arduino devices with bluetooth HC-05
+- email config: sender gmail address, password for the sender email
+- zwave communication config: port, openzwave config path; if you are using zwave devices enable this
+- home defence config: notified email address, alarm lock seconds (how often you'll get an alert of type intrusion), burgler light switches (what switches will be toggled on/off), burgler time between actions (how much max time between light toggle)

-## bluetooth
+## bluetooth (optional)
 To pair a bluetooth device:
 ````
 bluetoothctl